ROOOOOOOON/demoMaskMap/README.md

 # demoMaskMap

-Only practising ajax to get open data & OSM map for demo
+Only practising ajax to get open-data & print on OSM map(leaflet.js) for demo

-It will be update, maybe
+It will be update

+maybe

+just maybe